bcgov/wordpress/deployments/kustomize/README.md

 ```

-## OpenShift Deployment with Vault Secrets
+## OpenShift deployment with Vault secrets
 * Create Kustomization.yaml file for example my-wordpress-deploy-with-vault/kustomization.yaml
   * Update your namespace with your license plate, and env you to deploy (dev|test|prod)
   * Update your images to point to your tools repo with your license plate.